Now offering special education grants for members.

-Polymyalgia rheumatica (sometimes referred to as PMR) is a common cause of widespread aching and stiffness in older adults.
-Because PMR does not often cause swollen joints, it may be hard to recognize.
-PMR may occur with another health problem, giant cell arteritis.
+Polymyalgia rheumatica (sometimes referred to as PMR) is a common cause of widespread aching and stiffness that affects adults over the age of 50, especially Caucasians.
+Because polymyalgia rheumatica does not often cause swollen joints, it may be hard to recognize.
+It may occur with another health problem, giant cell arteritis.

-The typical symptoms (what you feel) of PMR are aching and stiffness about the upper arms, neck, lower back and thighs.
+Polymyalgia rheumatica is widespread aching and stiffness.
 Symptoms tend to come on quickly, over a few days or weeks, and sometimes even overnight.
 Both sides of the body are equally affected.
 Involvement of the upper arms, with trouble raising them above the shoulders, is common.
 Sometimes, aching occurs at joints such as the hands and wrists.

 Achiness is always worse in the morning and improves as the day goes by.
 Yet inactivity, such as a long car ride or sitting too long in one position, may cause stiffness to return.
 Stiffness may be so severe that it causes any of these problems: